zirgudaga/eco-capt/design_pattern_desicions.md

 - Economic Patterns
     - [ ] String Equality Comparison: Check for the equality of two provided strings in a way that minimizes average gas consumption for a large number of different inputs.
     - [x] Tight Variable Packing: Optimize gas consumption when storing or loading statically-sized variables.
-    - [ ] Memory Array Building: Aggregate and retrieve data from contract storage in a gas efficient way.
+    - [x] Memory Array Building: Aggregate and retrieve data from contract storage in a gas efficient way.

 [Reference](https://fravoll.github.io/solidity-patterns/)

-Pour nos **smart contracts**, nous avons naturellement mis en place plusieurs bonnes pratiques présentes dans [https://fravoll.github.io/solidity-patterns/](https://fravoll.github.io/solidity-patterns/)

 ## Guard Check

-Par l'intermédiaire de plusieurs **modifiers**, nous vérifions que l'appel aux fonctions se fait correctement.
-En vérifiant la validation des données.
-Exemple :
+Through the use of several **modifiers**, we verify that functions are properly called by checking data validation.
+For example :

     modifier isAddressValid(address _addr){
         require(_addr != address(0));